Sean P. Stellato: Stellato's fashion

-“My late grandfather wore a fedora, and I always loved Sinatra and Stallone, or Rocky Balboa,” Stellato told Shop Rat.
+"My late grandfather wore a fedora, and I always loved Sinatra and Stallone, or Rocky Balboa," Stellato told Shop Rat.

-His grandmother, Littizza Lillian Stellato, who immigrated from Calabria to Boston and lived with his family growing up, worked in the men’s department at Filene’s Basement until she was 86 and bought him his first suit.

-“She always said that you must dress for success and visualize yourself in those moments,” Stellato said.
+His grandmother, Littizza Lillian Stellato, who immigrated from Calabria to Boston and lived with his family growing up, worked in the men’s department at Filene's Basement until she was 86 and bought him his first suit.
+"She always said that you must dress for success and visualize yourself in those moments," Stellato said.

-“Fashion is something I’m passionate about,” Stellato said.
-"It’s how I express myself, and it gives me confidence.
-It’s almost like my Superman cape.”
+"Fashion is something I’m passionate about," Stellato said.
+"It's how I express myself, and it gives me confidence.
+It's almost like my Superman cape."

-“It’s a way to get me in the zone,” he continues.
-“If you look good, you perform well.
-My guys take a lot of pride in how they present themselves when they run through the tunnel onto the field, and I feel the same way when I walk into an NFL stadium.”
+"It's a way to get me in the zone," he continued.
+"If you look good, you perform well.
+My guys take a lot of pride in how they present themselves when they run through the tunnel onto the field, and I feel the same way when I walk into an NFL stadium."

 Sean primarily wears fedoras from Bellissimo Hats in Brooklyn and Borsalino in Italy, as per a New York Times interview.